someoneelsescloud/ep5_azure_engineer_aws_lab_terraform/README.md

 Let start with, if you came here to for AWS knowledge, expect very basic information but if you wanted to see what an Azure Engineer would do in AWS, keep watching!

-As mentioned, my knowledge and experience in AWS is lacking.
-I know basic concepts but have never deployed anything besides an EC2 Instance in the AWS console.
+As you know (or don't know), I work with Azure day to day!
+My knowledge and experience in AWS is lacking and I know basic concepts but have never deployed anything besides an EC2 Instance via the AWS console.
-As you know (or don't know), I work with Azure everyday and have been for approximately 2.5 years now!

 In my last episode [EP4 - Build an Azure Lab with Terraform](https://www.someoneelsescloud.com/episodes/ep4-build-an-azure-lab-with-terraform), I talk about the current industry trends about multi-cloud.
 And that learning a declaritive language like Hashicorp Configuration Language (HCL), could be beneficial and help bridge the gap to become cloud agnostic.